 - Lose the excess weight.
-If your cardiologist or heart specialist has classified you as overweight, it’s in your best interest to shed pounds and lighten the load placed on your heart.
+If your cardiologist in NYC or heart specialist has classified you as overweight, it’s in your best interest to shed pounds and lighten the load placed on your heart.

 - Stay away from noxious fumes and pollutants, which can irritate and even harm your lungs.
 Toxins in the air can cause you to have difficulty breathing.